This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Fluid coming out of the nipple, usually in babies

-- Breast pain or soreness that is not helped with medicine
+- You have breast pain or soreness that is not helped with medicine.

-- Peeling skin around your nipples from rubbing against your clothing
+- The skin around your nipples is peeling from rubbing against your clothing.

-- Feeling depressed or embarrassed about your condition
+- You feel depressed or embarrassed about your condition.

 Treatment for gynecomastia